Debugging: Recording Information to Disk

 Initiate the asynchronous read operation, and begin generating events.

-time 5000 bytes are stored in the input buffer.
-The resulting displays
+instrcallbackis called every time 5000 bytes are stored in the input buffer.
+The resulting displays are shown below.

 BytesAvailable event occurred at 09:04:33 for the object: GPIB0-1.
 BytesAvailable event occurred at 09:04:42 for the object: GPIB0-1.
 BytesAvailable event occurred at 09:04:51 for the object: GPIB0-1.
 BytesAvailable event occurred at 09:05:00 for the object: GPIB0-1.
 BytesAvailable event occurred at 09:05:10 for the object: GPIB0-1.
 BytesAvailable event occurred at 09:05:19 for the object: GPIB0-1.
 BytesAvailable event occurred at 09:05:28 for the object: GPIB0-1.